 It was taken over by an Independent exhibitor from March 1982 and re-named Ace Cinema screening regular release films again.
 This did not last last long as the Ace Cinema finally closed on 16th February 1984 with Al Pacino in “Scarface”.

 The stalls area was converted into a snooker hall with a false ceiling extended from the front of the balcony towards the proscenium.
 The balcony remained empty and unused.
-A fire was started by vandals in the balcony area which did considerable damage to the auditorium.
+A fire was started by vandals in the balcony area which did damage to the auditorium.
 By the summer of 1995, the foyer had been converted into two shop units with the removal of the twin staircase which led to the balcony.
-A Turkish community centre operates in the former balcony foyer using a former emergenct exit stairwell to gain access and the stage has been converted into a restaurant.
-The snooker hall still operates out of the rear stalls area until around 2014 when this space was converted into a function room named Epic and the snooker operation moved into the former balcony foyer which had been vacated by the Turkish community centre.
+A Turkish community centre operated in the former balcony foyer using a former emergency exit stairwell to gain access and the stage was converted into a restaurant, but this has closed.
+The snooker hall operated out of the rear stalls area until around 2014 when this space was converted into a function room named Epic and the snooker operation moved into the former balcony foyer which had been vacated by the Turkish community centre.

 A sad end to what had once been a fine building.